SESYNC-ci/sesync-ci.github.io/faq/_drafts/python-virtual-env.md

 ---
-title: How do I manage installed packages in my Python workflow?
+title: How do I create a virtual environment for my Python workflow?
 tags:
  - Jupyter
  - Reproducible Research